The loss landscape of deep linear neural networks: a second-order analysis: Conclusion

-Our work has benefited from the AI Interdisciplinary Institute ANITI.
+\acks{ Our work has benefited from the AI Interdisciplinary Institute ANITI.
 ANITI is funded by the French "Investing for the Future – PIA3" program under the Grant agreement n°ANR-19-PI3A-0004.
-The authors gratefully acknowledge the support of the DEEL project.\footnote{https://www.deel.ai/}
+The authors gratefully acknowledge the support of the DEEL project.\footnote{\url{https://www.deel.ai/}} El Mehdi Achour acknowledges as well funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – SFB 1481 – 442047500.
+We would like to thank the anonymous reviewer who made the connection between 0-balancedness and tightenedness. }

-\section{Notation and useful properties}
+\section{Notation and Useful Properties}

 In this section, we define some additional notation and terminology that will be used through all subsequent appendices.
 We also state simple linear algebra facts (Section~\ref{sec:simpleLAfacts}), together with some properties about the Moore-Penrose inverse (Section~\ref{annexe pseudo inverse}).
 Since most of the proofs rely on linear algebra, we recommend the unfamiliar reader to check classical textbooks. \\